 To read more about long clicks, have a look at these articles:

 As I mentioned earlier, blog and news articles tend to have a higher bounce rate, but they also tend to have a shorter average time on the page.
-If a higher proportion of your visitors land on your articles before bouncing back to the search engine, the two things you need to think about are:
+If a higher proportion of your visitors land on your articles before bouncing back to the search engine, the two things your content marketing needs to think about are:

 As you grow the content of your site, the proportion of content changes – the product pages occupy a smaller proportion of the total pages, while the news and feature content grows.
 That also changes the average bounce rate.